theramiyer/blog/content/post/2023/you-must-know-physics-to-watch-oppenheimer.md

 Meanwhile, the American intelligence agencies had also learned that the scientists working under Hitler were working on a nuclear weapon. _How could the US not do anything?!_

-Three or so years later, right before the Trinity test could happen, Hitler had killed himself.
+Three or so years later, right before the Trinity test could happen, Hitler killed himself.
 Within days, the Nazis surrendered.
 Why did the US not scrap the Manhattan Project then?
 Well, sunk costs, plus, while the Nazi Germany was a serious threat, Japan was the United States' biggest adversary, showing no signs of slowing down.

 Would Japan have surrendered eventually?
 Well, the emperor did not accept the terms in the Potsdam Declaration.
 Why?
 Because it called for a _democratic_ government.
-The emperor did not like it, because he had no role in the democratic government.
-So, my guess, knowing dictators: no.
+He did not like it, because he had no role in the democratic government.
+So, my guess, knowing dictators: no, Japan would not have backed down unless it was defeated.

 The US bombed Hiroshima.
 Yet, Japan showed no signs of surrender, which is what, the US claim, necessitated dropping _Fat Man_ on Nagasaki.

 In my view, this information is enough to put Oppenheimer in context.
 Although, I must mention that the film fully only revolves around Dr J. Robert Oppenheimer.
-Whatever I have said in this post does not prominently feature in the film, but is just alluded to or brushed through.
+Whatever I have said in this post does not prominently feature in the film, but is alluded to or brushed through.

 If you have not watched the film yet, I recommend that you do, because it is a brilliant piece of work.
 If you watched the film and not all of it made sense to you, you can re-watch it if you would like, in view of this information.
-Of course, you could also wait for it to come on OTT, come back here, re-read this post and then re/watch the film.
+Sure, you could also wait for it to come on OTT, come back here, re-read this post and then re/watch the film.

 In all, I think the Manhattan Project completely changed how we humans saw wars.
 Of course, though some may disagree, I think this would have happened regardless of which side ran the programme.
 Because even though human stupidity is infinite, human intelligence is also a reality.